fcayci/vhdl-digital-design/README.md

 ## Usage

 - All the files under `rtl/` and `tb/` can be imported in your synthesis tool (e.g Vivado).
-- Optionally, you can use [GHDL](http://ghdl.free.fr) which is a cross-platform open-source simulator for VHDL language.
+- Optionally, you can use [GHDL](http://ghdl.free.fr), which is a cross-platform open-source simulator for VHDL language, to simulate the circuits.
-- Simulated results can be seen using [GTKWave](http://gtkwave.sourceforge.net/) which is an open source waveform viewer.
+- Simulated results can be viewed using [GTKWave](http://gtkwave.sourceforge.net/) which is an open source waveform viewer.
 - Install *GHDL* and *GTKWave* and add them to your `PATH`
 - run `make` on the root folder to check syntax and analyze all designs